 Apply the avoidance mechanisms contained in ISO/IEC 24772-1:202024 6.27.5 for Java switch statements and expressions.

-to
+Prefer enhanced switch statements and switch expressions to guarantee exhaustiveness.

-old style for all new codeConsider using switch expressions instead of switch statements and converting any switch statement to the corresponding switch expression.
+Prefer the new style switch statements to the old style for all new code and for updates to old code.

-Prefer basic enum types with switch expressions to enable the static completeness for the cases. and to support error handlingFor switch statements, adopt a coding style that requires every nonempty case statement to be terminated with a break statement.
-Alternatively, if a direct fall through from one nonempty case to another is required that would violate the coding style, then this should be clearly documented by a comment, preferably one recognized by the analysis tool used.

-Adopt a coding style that permits the selected language processor and analysis tools to verify that all cases are covered.
-Where this is not possible, use a default clause that diagnoses the error.
+Prefer enum types with switch expressions to enable static completeness checks for the cases.

+For switch statements, include a default case to provide exhaustiveness of coverage and to support error handling.

-AdoptPrefer a coding style that requires the default. of complex switch statements.
-This also applies to switch expressions where coverage is not checked by the language.the
+Prefer a coding style that requires explicit SwitchLabels instead of default.

+When using pattern matching in a switch statement or expression, order the case alternatives sequentially from most specific to least specific (enforced by the compiler in class-membership only).

+Include a null case to handle null values gracefully when switching over reference types.

 6.28 Non-demarcation of control flow [EOJ]